Duke Energy History

 Duke Sample Bill

-- B:This account profile shows your account info, service address, and including contact informantion for your Duke Energy Account, as well as for the Gas Alternative Supplier Electric Alternative Supplier (if any).
+- is account profile shows your account info, service address, and including contact informantion for your Duke Energy Account, as well as for the Gas Alternative Supplier Electric Alternative Supplier (if any).
 The section below shows the address to mail payments too as well as the date of your last payment, the date the bill was prepared, and the next meter reading date.

-- F: This section breaks down your electricity charges showing your Duke Energy delivery charges and your supply usage charges from your electricity supplier.
+- This section breaks down your electricity charges showing your Duke Energy delivery charges and your supply usage charges from your electricity supplier.

-- G: Your current billing summarizes how much you currently owe, including previous amounts due, whether those were paid or not, your current natural gas charges, current electricity charges, taxes, and how much your total bill amounts to.
+- Your current billing summarizes how much you currently owe, including previous amounts due, whether those were paid or not, your current natural gas charges, current electricity charges, taxes, and how much your total bill amounts to.

-- J: Explanation of current natural gas charges breaks down what goes into your gas bill.
+- Explanation of current natural gas charges breaks down what goes into your gas bill.
 It includes fees, riders, and charges and the rate at which they're charged along with the Duke delivery charges and your supplier charges.

-- K: Explanation of current electricity charges breaks down what goes into your electric bill.
+- Explanation of current electricity charges breaks down what goes into your electric bill.
 It includes fees, riders, and charges and the rate at which they're charged along with the Duke delivery charges and your supplier charges.

-- L: A break down of your usage history breakdown shows the amount of your monthly electricity and natural gas usage for the past 13 months.
+- A break down of your usage history breakdown shows the amount of your monthly electricity and natural gas usage for the past 13 months.

 Duke Coupons, Energy Promotions, Discounts, Rebates and Promo Codes